ROSS-org/RIO/specs.md

 ### User Implemented Functions

 Each LP-type and event-type must be able to be serialize and de-serialize its data.
 This can/should be binary data.
-Therefore, for each LP and event type the model-developer must implement:
+Therefore, for each LP and event type the model-developer must implement

 - Serialize function
 - De-serialize function

-- MPI Datatype function
+ROSS defines LP types with an array of structs function pointers (one tw_lptype struct per LP type).
+Similarly, ROSSIO will use an array of io_lptype structs, which include function pointers to the serialize and deserialize functions.

 ### System Functions